 The name "dry shampoo" is a bit of a misnomer.
 Available in both aerosol sprays and powder formulas, these "instant" shampoos don't actually wash hair; instead, they soak up excess oil on the hair shaft to make hair look cleaner between washings.
 Because they can be used without water, they're a good choice for those who are on the go or like to avoid shampooing too frequently.
-Users at Amazon.com, Drugstore.com, and MakeupAlley.com say that they extend the time between washings by one to three days.
+Users at Amazon.com, Walgreens.com and Walmart.com say that they extend the time between washings by one to three days.

-A final note for those who would like to try dry shampoo is that, according to Derrick, simple ingredients such as baby powder, cornstarch, or baking soda can do the job of a dry shampoo for a fraction of the cost.
+A final note for those who would like to try dry shampoo is that, according to Derrick, simple ingredients such as talcum powder, cornstarch, or baking soda can do the job of a dry shampoo for a fraction of the cost.
 If you're interested in this DIY option, several videos at YouTube.com offer recipes and demonstrate how to use these homemade concoctions effectively.